kennethorq/SMORE/README.md

 2. Enter the `src` folder and execute the following command:
 `python main.py -m SMORE -d baby`

-Other parameters can be specified either via command line or by using the configuration files in `configs/model/SMORE.yaml` and `configs/dataset/*.yaml`.
+Other parameters can be set either through the command line or by using the configuration files located in `configs/model/SMORE.yaml` and `configs/dataset/*.yaml`.

 ## Performance Comparison
 <div align="center">